hendrtd/engr-1110/docs/modules/m06/overview.md

-# Files, Simple Data Analysis, and Plotting in Python
+# Python Strings, Engineering Design, Scrum, and Trello

-This module continues to introduce fundamental concepts in programming, and focuses on files, data analysis, and plotting in Python.
-You will continue to work with your Project Team as well as continue the exploration of Cultural Intelligence and its importance to practicing engineers.
+This module continues to introduce fundamental concepts in programming, and focuses on **functions** - a language feature that allows us to encapsulate a set of statements into one unit and then *call* or *invoke* the function to have those statements executed from any point in our program and as many times as needed.
+Functions are a fundamental way of organizing our code into meaningful and related components.
+This module also continues our discussion of engineering design and provides details on the Scrum framework and the use of Trello.